GreenTeaPowered/studyNotes/pen-test/windows/windows-basics.md

 Each group has permissions set to it, and users are assigned/added to groups by the Administrator.
 When a user is assigned to a group, the user inherits the permissions of that group.
 A user can be assigned to multiple groups.

 Note: If you click on Add someone else to this PC from Other users, it will open Local Users and Management.

+## 04 - User Account Control

+The large majority of home users are logged into their Windows systems as local administrators.
+Remember from the previous task that any user with administrator as the account type can make changes to the system.

+A user doesn't need to run with high (elevated) privileges on the system to run tasks that don't require such privileges, such as surfing the Internet, working on a Word document, etc. This elevated privilege increases the risk of system compromise because it makes it easier for malware to infect the system.
+Consequently, since the user account can make changes to the system, the malware would run in the context of the logged-in user.

+To protect the local user with such privileges, Microsoft introduced User Account Control (UAC).
+This concept was first introduced with the short-lived Windows Vista and continued with versions of Windows that followed.

+Note : UAC (by default) doesn't apply for the built-in local administrator account.

+How does UAC work?
+When a user with an account type of administrator logs into a system, the current session doesn't run with elevated permissions.
+When an operation requiring higher-level privileges needs to execute, the user will be prompted to confirm if they permit the operation to run.

+Let's look at the program on the account you're currently logged into, the built-in administrator account—Right-click to view its Properties.

+In the Security tab, we can see the users/groups and their permissions to this file.
+Notice that the standard user is not listed.

+Log in as the standard user and try to install this program.
+To do this, you can remote desktop into the machine as the standard user account.

+Note : You have the username and password for the standard user.
+It's visible in lusrmgr.msc .

+Before installing the program, notice the icon.
+Do you see the difference?
+When you're logged in as the standard user, the shield icon is on the program's default icon.
+See below.

+This shield icon is an indicator that UAC will prompt to allow higher-level privileges to install the program.

+Double-click the program, and you'll see the UAC prompt.
+Notice that the built-in administrator account is already set as the user name and prompts the account's password.
+See below.

+After some time, if a password is not entered, the UAC prompt disappears, and the program does not install.

+This feature reduces the likelihood of malware successfully compromising your system.
+You can read more about UAC here.

+## 05 - Settings And The Control Panel

+On a Windows system, the primary locations to make changes are the Settings menu and the Control Panel.

+For a long time, the Control Panel has been the go-to location to make system changes, such as adding a printer, uninstall a program, etc.

+The Settings menu was introduced in Windows 8, the first Windows operating system catered to touch screen tablets, and is still available in Windows 10.
+As a matter of fact, the Settings menu is now the primary location a user goes to if they are looking to change the system.

+There are similarities and differences between the two menus.
+Below are screenshots of each.

+Note : The icons for Settings might be different in the version of Windows on your personal device.

+Both can be accessed from the Start Menu.
+See below.

+Control Panel is the menu where you will access more complex settings and perform more complex actions.
+In some cases, you can start in Settings and end up in the Control Panel.

+For example, in Settings, click on Network & Internet .
+From here, click on Change adapter options .

+Notice that the next window that pops up is from the Control Panel.

+If you're unclear which to open if you wish to change a setting, use the Start menu and search for it.

+In the example below, the search was 'wallpaper.'
+Notice that few results were returned.

+If we click on the Best match, a window to the Settings menu appears to make changes to the wallpaper.

+## 06 - Task Manager

+The last subject that will be touched on in this module is the Task Manager.

+The Task Manager provides information about the applications and processes currently running on the system.
+Other information is also available, such as how much CPU and RAM are being utilized, which falls under Performance.

+You can access the Task Manager by right-clicking the taskbar.

+Task Manager will open in Simple View and won't show much information.

+Click on More details, and the view changes.

+You can refer to this blog post for more detailed information about the Task Manager.

+If you wish to learn more about the core Windows processes and what each process is responsible for, visit the Core Windows Processes room.